RED SPRUCE GROVE

 Strong Hands, Strong Hearts

-Molly Murtha joined Farm & Wilderness in May of 2022 and is stoked to bring together their love of youth empowerment, wilderness survival, and intentional community at Red Spruce Grove.
-With their BAs in both Landscape Architecture and Environmental Studies, Molly has gathered experience as a leader and accessible educator for youth in outdoor and not-so-outdoor spaces alike.
-Most recently, Molly has worked as a Behavioral Interventionist in Essex, providing educational, behavioral, and physical assistance and supervision to students needing individualized support.
-Molly practices several marshal arts, boulders at their local climbing gym, plays ultimate frisbee, and finds community as a member of Temple Sinai!
+Mal Murtha joined Farm & Wilderness in May of 2022 and is stoked to bring together their love of youth empowerment, wilderness survival, and intentional community at Red Spruce Grove.
+With their BAs in both Landscape Architecture and Environmental Studies, Mal has gathered experience as a leader and accessible educator for youth in outdoor and not-so-outdoor spaces alike.
+Most recently, they worked as a Behavioral Interventionist in Essex, providing educational, behavioral, and physical assistance and supervision to students needing individualized support.
+Mal practices several marshal arts, boulders at their local climbing gym, plays ultimate frisbee, and finds community as a member of Temple Sinai!